Role of non-classicality in mediated spatial quantum correlations: Characterisation of non-classical interactions

+In the non-classicality witness scenario, we cannot fully determine the map induced by the local interactions \eqref{eq:total_H_mediated}, as the mediator is unknown and non-accessible.
+We can only access the marginal map $\Lambda_{AB}=\mathrm{tr}_M[\Lambda_{AMB}]$ given how the mediator acts on the quantum probes.
+The global map $\Lambda_{AMB}$ can be found among the Stinespring dilations of $\Lambda_{AB}$, with the appropriate dimension $m$.
+It is found in \cite{ganardi_quantitative_2024, krisnanda_detecting_2018} that if the interactions are classical, then there exists a Stinespring dilation of $\Lambda_{AB}$ of dimension $m\geq d_M)$ which is decomposable and where $d_M$ is the dimension of the mediator's Hilbert space.
+We call the space of all such maps' dilations $\overline{DEC}(m)$, and we can summarise this implication as: }

+{Crucially, the non-decomposability of the induced map $\Lambda_{AB}$ admits a direct dynamical interpretation, as it implies the non-classicality of the mediated interaction: }

-We can now move to the main results of \cite{ganardi_quantitative_2024, krisnanda_detecting_2018}.
-It is demonstrated that if the total quantum correlation shared between $A$ and $B$ increases, the mediated interactions are \textit{non-classical}.
-Mathematically we have:
+{With these definitions in place, one of the main results of \cite{krisnanda_detecting_2018,ganardi_quantitative_2024} states that if the total quantum correlation shared between $A$ and $B$ increases, then the marginal map $\Lambda_{AB}$ is non-decomposable, that is: }

-The increase in quantum correlation is defined by $\Delta Q_{corr \ A:B}$.
-The quantity $Q_{A:B}(\rho_t)$ is the amount of accessible (i.e. measurable) quantum correlation of the evolved system $\rho_t = \Lambda_{AB}(\rho_0)$ and $\mathcal{B}(Q(\rho_0))$ is the maximum possible initial quantum correlation between $A$ and $B$.
-An exact definition of $\mathcal{B}$ is given in Appendix A.0.
-Additionally, It can be shown that \textit{the non-decomposability of the induced map $\Lambda_{AB}$} implies the \textit{non-classicality of interactions}.

-This last result is used to show the second important finding in \cite{ganardi_quantitative_2024}, which states that when the quantum correlation gain in the system is positive, meaning that inequality \eqref{DeltaQ>0} holds, then $g^{-1}(\Delta Q_{corr \ A:B})$ serves as a lower bound to the \textit{degree of non-decomposability} of the induced map $\Lambda_{AB}$, which is the quantity employed to quantify non-classicality of interactions.
-Formally we have:

-The function $g$ is the one appearing in the $gd$-continuity property of $Q$, while the degree of non-decomposability $\mathcal{D}^{\overline{DEC}(m)}(\Lambda_{AB})$, is the minimum distance between the non-decomposable map $\Lambda_{AB}$ and the space of maps with a decomposable m-dilation.